San Jose, California: Primary and secondary education

-The public schools in San Jose declared bankruptcy in 1983; this was the largest school district bankruptcy to that date in the US.
+SJUSD declared bankruptcy in 1983; at that time, it was the largest US school district to declare bankruptcy.
 Observers identified the reasons as a drop of 5,000 students in the preceding years, the difficulties imposed on school finances by Serrano v.
-Priest in 1968, the reduction of tax monies because of 1978 California Proposition 13, and the local teacher's union contract requiring a raise in pay.
+Priest in 1968, the reduction of tax monies because of 1978 California Proposition 13, and the local teachers' union contract requiring a raise in pay.

 Private schools in San Jose are primarily run by religious groups.
-The Catholic Diocese of San Jose has the second largest student population in the Santa Clara County, behind only SJUSD; the diocese and its parishes operate several schools in the city, including five high schools: Archbishop Mitty High School, Bellarmine College Preparatory, Notre Dame High School, Saint Francis High School, and Presentation High School.
-Other private high schools include two Baptist high schools, Liberty Baptist School and White Road Baptist Academy, one Non-Denominational Protestant high school, Valley Christian High School (San Jose, California), one University-preparatory school, Cambrian Academy, a nonsectarian K-12 Harker School with four campuses in western San Jose, and a K-12 school of the Wisconsin Evangelical Lutheran Synod, Apostles Lutheran School.
+The Catholic Diocese of San Jose has the second-largest student population in Santa Clara County, behind only SJUSD; the diocese and its parishes operate several schools in the city, including five high schools.
+Other private religious schools are Baptist, non-denominational Protestant, and Wisconsin Synod Lutheran.
+Secular private schools include Merryhill School, Cambrian Academy and Harker School.

 Libraries

 The San José Public Library system is unique in that the Dr. Martin Luther King Jr. Library combines the collections of the city's system with the San Jose State University main library.
 In 2003, construction of the library, which now holds more than 1.6 million items, was the largest single library construction project west of the Mississippi, with eight floors that result in more than 475000 sqft of space with a capacity for 2 million volumes.

-The city has 23 neighborhood branches including the Biblioteca Latinoamericana which specializes in Spanish language works.
+The city has 23 neighborhood branches including the Biblioteca Latinoamericana ('Latin American Library') which specializes in Spanish language works.
 The East San Jose Carnegie Branch Library, a Carnegie library opened in 1908, is the last Carnegie library in Santa Clara County still operating as a public library and is listed in the National Register of Historic Places.
 As the result of a bond measure passed in November 2000, a number of brand new or completely reconstructed branches have been completed and opened.
 The yet-to-be-named brand new Southeast Branch is also planned, bringing the bond library project to its completion.

-The San Jose system (along with the university system) were jointly named as "Library of the Year" by the Library Journal in 2004.
+The San Jose system (along with the university system) were jointly named as "Library of the Year" by Library Journal in 2004.